-What some pet owners don't know is that crate training dogs is not a negative experience for canines.
-While dogs are not naturally den animals, they do have a tendency to love staying in dog crates.
+Crate training is not always a negative experience for dogs.
+While they are not naturally den animals, they do have a tendency to love staying in dog crates.
 Ultimately, learning how to crate train a dog effectively is an excellent way to keep your pet safe and provide him with an area in your home where he can feel comfortable.

 You should think about crate training a dog before you even bring your new pet home.
 It should not be a practice that you plan on using to contain your dog throughout the course of his life or to punish him.
 The primary use of pet crate training is house breaking.
 On top of that, dog crates can also be very handy when traveling with a dog or letting your anxious pet hide away during thunderstorm or fireworks.

 Majority of dogs love being in their crates (though some do not).
-Generally, crating dogs gives your pet a place where he can be in peace and have his own space.
-It protects your home and reduces the number of messes you'll have to clean up.
+Generally, crating dogs gives your pet a place where he can be in peace and have his own space and it reduces the number of messes you'll have to clean up.
 Learning how to crate train a dog is a win-win for pet owners and their dogs, as long as you do so safely and effectively.
-So here's everything you must know about how to crate train a dog and the potential pitfalls and mistakes you should try to avoid.

 How to Crate Train a Dog